xima-media/xm-goaccess/packages/xm_manual/README.md

 2. Create a new page in the page tree
    1. Select doctype "Manual page"
    2. Check "Use as Root Page"
-   3. Include static PageTS template
+   3. Create a site config for this page
-3. Create new TypoScript template
+3. Include PageTS template
-   1. Include static TypoScript template
+4. Create new TypoScript template + include TypoScript of this extension

 ## Transferring the manual